anilgupta-art/Jobstock_Django/JOB_BOARD_DJANGO_MODULE_README.md

-# Job Board Integration - Django Module
+# Job Board Integration - Django Module ✅ COMPLETE

-## ✅ Complete Django Module Structure
+## ✅ **Installation Complete!**

-The job board integration has been converted into a **fully maintainable Django module** with proper Django patterns.
+All migrations applied successfully.
+The job board integration module is ready to use!

 ## 📦 Module Components